yusuufaslan/personal-website/README.md

 # personal-website

 This repository will be my personal portfolio website.
-The websites uses Github Pages for hosting.
+This website uses Github Pages for hosting.